ddclient/ddclient/README.md

 - one or more accounts from one of the dynamic DNS services

-- Perl 5.004 or later
+- Perl 5.014 or later
-  (you need the IO::Socket::SSL perl library for ssl-support)
+  (you need the IO::Socket::SSL perl library for ssl-support and JSON::Any perl library for JSON support)

 - Linux or probably any common Unix system